kahido/template-metaprogramming-journey/README.md

  * Address Sanitizer and Undefined Behavior Sanitizer enabled where possible
  * Warnings as errors
  * clang-tidy and cppcheck static analysis

-## Getting Started

-### Use the Github template

-First, click the green `Use this template` button near the top of this page.
-This will take you to Github's [Generate Repository](https://github.com/kahido/simple-project-structure/generate) page.
-Fill in a repository name and short description, and click 'Create repository from template'.
-This will allow you to create a new repository in your Github account, prepopulated with the contents of this project.

-After creating the project please wait until the cleanup workflow has finished setting up your project and commited the changes.

 ## Build Instructions